Skip to Content

 • Let them drip dry briefly while you move to the next step.

-• Sautée the lambsquarters until they have shrunken down and are tender.
+• Sautée the Lambsquarters until they have shrunken down and are tender.

 • At this time you may add salt and pepper or any other seasonings you wish to use.

-NUTRITIONAL VALUE OF LAMBS QUARTERS
+NUTRITIONAL VALUE OF LAMBSQUARTERS

 • For more information on the nutrient content of lambsquarters visit USDA Food Date Central.